dherault/serverless-offline/README.md

 }
 ```

-In VSC, you can, then, add breakpoints to your code.
-To start a debug session you can either start your script in `package.json` by clicking the hovering debug intellisense icon or by going to your debug pane and selecting the Debug Serverless Offline configuration.
+In VSC, you can then add breakpoints to your code.
+To start a debug session you can either start your script in `package.json` by clicking the hovering debug IntelliSense icon or by going to your debug pane and selecting the Debug Serverless Offline configuration.

 ## Resource permissions and AWS profile